-Nearby too are the archaeological sites of Barranco Leon, Venta Micena and Fuentenueva 3 and it is these sites that will finally put Orce on the map.
-Many of the invaluable finds from these sites are displayed, with excellent explanations in Spanish only, in the museum at Orce that is situated in what was once a grand house in the centre of the village.
+On the outskirts of Orce are the archaeological sites of Barranco Leon, Venta Micena and Fuentenueva 3 and it is these sites that will finally put Orce on the map.
+Many of the invaluable finds from these sites are displayed, with excellent explanations in Spanish only, in a new interpretation centre dedicated to the archaeological sites.
+The Museum of Prehistory (Museo de Prehistoria) is on the northern edge of the town.

-To start the true story of Orce you have to go back a couple of million years.
+To start the true story of Orce we have to go back a couple of million years.

 Over many thousands of years the climate in any one area has changed many times, it is a complicated combination of the influence of monsoons, oceanic currents, the oscillation of the earth in its orbit, the position on earth of the maximum amount of sunlight and heat at any one time that has caused this climatic change in the past.
 On occasion a catastrophic event has had a more immediate affect on a climatic system.
 More recently, during the last few thousand years, human activity has also had an impact.

 Complicated or not, the effects of changing climate affects the vegetation.
-As previously arid lands become wetter and cooler so grasses, shrubs and eventually trees, colonise that land.
-Conversely as the weather becomes dryer and warmer so the trees give way to shrubs, then grasses and finally desert.
+As previously arid lands become wetter and sometimes cooler, sometimes warmer, so grasses, shrubs and eventually trees, colonise that land.
+Conversely as the weather becomes dryer and warmer or dryer and cooler, so the trees give way to shrubs, then grasses and finally desert.
 This all happens in oscillating waves, think of the waxing and waning of the moon except over hundreds of thousands of years.